zarif50/demo-zarif/README.md

 # demo-zarif
-This is my First new Repository
+This is my First new Git Repository
+Author- Zarif Mahmud